Launching a UFM Web UI Session

 To launch a UFM Web UI session

-Launch the Web UI by entering the following URL in your browser:http://
+Launch the Web UI by entering the following URL in your browser:

 In the Login page, enter your User Name and your predefined user Password and click Login.
 Once you have entered your user name and password, the main page opens, showing the UFM Dashboard.